 What are Carbon Nanotubes?

-carbon nanotubes.
+Carbon nanotubes were discovered in 1991.
 Where buckyballs are round, nanotubes are cylinders

 that haven’t folded around to create a sphere.
 Carbon nanotubes are